benosteen/aata_arches/README.md

 Requires `docker` and `docker-compose`

 ### Build and Setup:
+First, make a copy of `docker-compose-template.yml` called `docker-compose.yml`.

+    [docker-user]$ cp docker-compose-template.yml docker-compose.yml

+Open this file and change the default passwords and secret.
+These values are prefixed and suffixed by `$$` to make it easier to see where they are.

-Run these commands from the root of the repository directory, as a user with sufficient privileges to run `docker` and `docker-compose` commands:
+Then, run these commands from the root of the repository directory, as a user with sufficient privileges to run `docker` and `docker-compose` commands:

     [docker-user]$ docker-compose build --no-cache aata_arches
     [docker-user]$ docker-compose run aata_arches setup_aata